John Cheek of

 Geographic Note: Montgomery & Richmond Counties were formed from the Anson County in 1779.
 Most of the early records from Montgomery County were destroyed in a courthouse fire in 1842.

 Note: In 1779, John Cheek appears on a list of voters in Montgomery Co., NC, which means he was a freeholder owning at least 50 acres of land.
-However, for some reason he is not included on the Montgomery Co. tax lists in either 1779 or 1780.
-The 1780 tax list of Montgomery County does have a George Lamb CHEEK and a Fraseer CHEEK, but their relationship (if any) to the other Cheeks in the area is unknown.
-Their names never appear again in the records that I know of.
+However, for some reason he is not included on the Montgomery County tax lists in either 1779 or 1780.
+The 1780 tax list of Montgomery County does have a George Lamb CHEEK and a Fraseer CHEEK, but their relationship to the other Cheeks in the area is unknown and their names never appear again in the records.
 John Cheek, Sr., and John Cheek, Jr., are found in both Anson and Montgomery Counties beginning with the 1782 tax list.

 1779.
 Montgomery Co., NC.
 Jno.
 CHEEK appears on a list of voters in Montgomery Co., NC.
 (NC Gen. Society Journal, 10:45, Feb.
 1984.)